StatStud/techblog/content/posts/s2and-data.md

     data = pickle.load(f)
 ```

-The structure of this tuple is:
+The structure of this tuple is as follows:
-- data[0][n] reveals the numpy.ndarray (768,) dimension for the n-th record
+- data[0][n] reveals the (768,) dimensional numpy.ndarray for the n-th record
 - data[1][n] reveals the paper id for the n-th record

+For this particular dataset, the embeddings are based on the concatenation of the title and abstract; when we insert our own data, we may choose to replicate this process, or only embedd one over the other.

 Here is what the spectral embeddings pickle file (specter.pickle) looks like for one paper: